 In addition to her contributions within the agency, Stinder has created two community social groups: York Abilities and Parent Education Advocacy Group.
 These groups provided support, resources, education and networking for families facing similar challenges in the developmental service sector.
 Further to the 10 years she has served the Community Living Ontario Board as a director since 2019.
 Stinder’s interest in Independent Facilitation and Microboards has led her to collaborate with other families in submitting a proposal to the provincial Housing Task Force.
 Their innovative initiative has been successful, furthering their goal of providing inclusive housing and support for individuals with disabilities.

-Stinder brings her years of experience in advocacy, her knowledge of the issues in the Developmental Service Sector and her commitment to continue the community living movement to ensure every individual has the opportunity to participate in an inclusive community with the support they need.
-Her passion is helping families receive the support they need as life long caregivers.
+Stinder brings extensive experience in advocacy, a deep understanding of the issues within the Developmental Service Sector, and a steadfast commitment to promoting the community living movement.
+Her passion lies in helping families receive the necessary support as lifelong caregivers, ensuring that every individual has the opportunity to participate in an inclusive community with the support they need.